 - That being said, there are some sites that tour groups won’t take children to because they’re unsafe, even though they’re perfectly fine.
 Mars Valley for example, was one of those sites.
 Tour companies said the sand dune is dangerous for kids… but I’m not sure why.
 It’s only a 10 minute drive from San Pedro, the sand dune is endless fun for kids and there’s practically no hiking involved to get to the dune.

 - Assume there is little to no reception anywhere, including most of San Pedro.

-- There’s exactly one store in San Pedro that sells electronics, so make sure you find everything you need in Calama before heading over here.
+- There’s exactly one store in San Pedro that sells electronic (yes, singular, electronic.
+Like they sell one single charger, and it’s probably sold out), so make sure you find everything you need in Calama before heading over here.

 - There’s also not a whole lot of grocery stores, so also grab enough food in Calama.

 Next Up: The Moon and Mars in Atacama Desert